What Does a Health and Safety Manager Do?

 The Health and Safety Manager of an organisation is responsible for ensuring that a workplace is adhering to health and safety procedures.

-The overall goal is to reduce the risk of work-related illness, accidents and injuries in the workplace.
+Health and Safety Managers’ overall role is to reduce the risk of work-related illness, accidents and injuries in the workplace.
 This is done by implementing and enforcing the company’s health & safety policy.
 You will also be responsible for:

 - Raising awareness of how to correctly report accidents in the workplace.